HCL-TECH-SOFTWARE/connections-doc/v8-cr15/admin/admin/c_admin_profiles_sync_ldap_understanding.md

 ## Phase 3 - compare values { .section}

 The third phase performs a comparison between the LDAP data and the database data for each user.
 This is done by partition, one user at a time, starting with partition files `0.dbids` and `0.ldiff`.
 This assumes that one of the multi-processing performance options is not being used.
-That is, iterate thru the source \(LDAP\) partitions, and then iterate thru the users in that partition, looking up the Profiles database data corresponding to the hash value.
+That is, iterate through the source \(LDAP\) partitions, and then iterate through the users in that partition, looking up the Profiles database data corresponding to the hash value.

 The time required to complete Phase 3 depends on the number of users and on the number of extension attributes that each user has.